Treszyk/vaulton-password-manager/Docs/auth.md

 - Method: POST
 - Path: `/auth/refresh`
 - Body: empty JSON object `{}` or no body.
-- The refresh token is sent automatically by the browser as an HttpOnly cookie (e.g. `vaulton_refresh`).
+- The refresh token is sent automatically by the browser as an HttpOnly cookie (`Vaulton.Refresh`).

 **Response (200 OK)**